aircodelabs/aircode/docs/en/docs/src/getting-started/files.md

 }
 ```

 Indicates that the file has been successfully deleted.
-At this point, if you click the refresh button in the "Database" area, you will see that the record in the `_files` table has also been deleted.
+At this point, if you click the refresh button in the **Database** area, you will see that the record in the `_files` table has also been deleted.

 ## What's Next? {#next}